DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Once the rasterrizer appeared to keep Vanessa, who started to regain her memories, silent.
 And surely since this monster is his subordinate, that angel must know something about world reincarnation that Vanessa tried to speak of.
-Or maybe that angel was indeed the ringleader behind it, whom Vanessa mentioned about.
+Or maybe that angel was indeed the culprit behind it, whom Vanessa mentioned about.

 "What are you talking about?"